Self-Employed Income Calculation

 Can I qualify with only one year of self-employment history?

 Most conventional and government loan programs require two full years of self-employment documented by tax returns.
 Some non-QM (non-qualified mortgage) programs may accept one year, but these typically carry higher interest rates and require larger down payments.
-One year of self-employment is generally insufficient for Fannie Mae, Freddie Mac, FHA, or VA loans .
+FHA requires a minimum two-year self-employment history documented by federal tax returns (HUD Handbook 4000.1, Section II.A.4.c.ii), while Fannie Mae may permit one year under narrow circumstances when the borrower has prior experience in the same field

 What is a depreciation add-back and why does it matter?